britzl/steamworks-defold/README.md

 ## Using the SteamAPI
 The extension exposes most of the Steamworks functionality through an auto-generated API.

+* Supported APIs
+ * ISteamApps
+ * ISteamAppTicket
+ * ISteamClient
+ * ISteamFriends
+ * ISteamInventory
+ * ISteamMatchmaking
+ * ISteamMusic
+ * ISteamNetworking
+ * ISteamRemoteStorage
+ * ISteamUser
+ * ISteamUserStats
+ * ISteamUtils
-### Excluded APIs
+* Unsupported APIs
-The extension does not support the following APIs:

  * ISteamController
  * ISteamGameCoordinator (deprecated)
  * ISteamGameServer (for game servers, could be supported in the future)
  * ISteamGameServerStats (for game servers, could be supported in the future)
  * ISteamHTMLSurface
  * ISteamHTTP (use http.request instead)
  * ISteamMatchmakingServers
  * ISteamMusicRemote
+ * ISteamScreenshots
+ * ISteamUGC
+ * ISteamUnifiedMessages
+ * ISteamVideo

 ### Naming convention
 Function names are converted to snake case using the following convention: